Mavie Österreicher

 Mavie Österreicher (born 5 April 2002) is an Austrian tennis player.

 Österreicher has a career-high ITF junior combined ranking of 194, achieved on 8 July 2019.

+On 20 July 2026, she reached her best WTA ranking as a professional of No. 699 in doubles.

 Österreicher made her WTA Tour main-draw debut at the 2018 Upper Austria Ladies Linz in the doubles draw, partnering with Nadja Ramskogler.